From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Learning in BT-CMAB

 \subsection{Theoretical Guarantee}

-In this subsection, we establish that Algorithm~\ref{alg:lcb-greedy} achieves a $\mathcal{O}(\sqrt{T})$ regret upper bound of under Assumps.~\ref{assumption:regular-transition-matrix} and \ref{asssumption:enough-good-arm}.
+We establish that Algorithm~\ref{alg:lcb-greedy} achieves a $\mathcal{O}(\sqrt{T})$ regret upper bound under two assumptions.
 Assump.~\ref{assumption:regular-transition-matrix} ensures strictly positive transition probabilities (even if arbitrarily small), while Assump~\ref{asssumption:enough-good-arm} guarantees the existence of a policy with sufficient good agent-state pairs at each timestep. \begin{assumption}[Positive Transition] \( P_a^m(s, s') > 0 \) for all \( s, s' \in \mathcal{S} \), \( a \in \mathcal{A} \), and \( m \in [M] \). \end{assumption} Assump.~\ref{assumption:regular-transition-matrix} guarantees that any state $\bm{s}' \in \mathcal{S}^M$ is reachable from any given state $\bm{s}$ in a single step.
 Importantly, we only require these one-step transition probabilities to be positive; we do not assume they are bounded away from zero, and our result \emph{does not} depend on the minimum transition probability. \begin{assumption}[Exists A Good Policy] There exists a policy achieving zero cumulative cost. \end{assumption}

 Assump.~\ref{asssumption:enough-good-arm} serves primarily to simplify our theoretical analysis by ensuring problem instances are well-behaved.
-This condition guarantees that an oracle policy exists which can spend its full budget of $B$ actions per round without being forced to assign actions with negative expected returns. \emph{In practice, this assumption is not restrictive.} It can be satisfied for any problem instance by carefully choosing the threshold parameter $\gamma$; for example, setting $\gamma = -\infty$ guarantees the condition is met trivially.
+This condition guarantees that an oracle policy exists which can spend its full budget of $B$ actions per round without being forced to assign actions with negative expected returns.
+In practice, this assumption can be satisfied for any problem instance by carefully choosing the threshold parameter $\gamma$; for example, setting $\gamma = -\infty$ guarantees the condition is met trivially.
 Thus, $\gamma$ serves as a \emph{tunable parameter} to be optimized for overall performance, a point we discuss further in Remark~\ref{remark:trade-off-gamma}.